Bitcoin Guide and How to Buy

 Other early milestones were the first Bitcoin sale to fiat and the famous pizza purchase.
 The first of these was on Oct.
 12, 2009, and involved Martti Malmi, a Finnish developer, selling 5,050 BTC for the price of $5.02.
 The famous pizza purchase was on May 22, 2010, and was the first use of Bitcoin for a real-world purchase.
 Laszlo Hanyecz bought two pizzas for 10,000 BTC.

-The following are some other milestones in Bitcoin’s history:
+Other significant milestones in Bitcoin’s history:

 - The Bitcoin market cap finally passed $1 million in November 2010.